 One of America’s most distinguished lyric-coloratura sopranos, Amanda Pabyan has been described by the New York Times as “a brilliant coloratura” and “technically agile, clarion toned and incisive.”
 Most recently she revisited Konstanze in Die Entführung aus dem Serail for Arizona Opera and sang Donna Anna in Don Giovanni with Syracuse Opera.
-The upcoming 2012-2013 season sees her return to Syracuase Opera as Susanna in Le nozze di Figaro, and Roselinda in Die Fledermaus with Opera on the James and joined the Cincinnati Pops for their concert From Stage to Screen: Opera Classics and Film Favorites.
+The 2012-2013 season saw her return to Syracuse Opera as Susanna in Le nozze di Figaro.
+Additionally, she performed Roselinda in Die Fledermaus with Opera on the James and joined the Cincinnati Pops for their concert From Stage to Screen: Opera Classics and Film Favorites.
 Additional recent highlights include Konstanze in Die Entführung aus dem Serail with Opera Atelier, Fiordiligi in Così fan tutte with the Lyrique-en-mer festival in Belle-ile, her role debut of Juliette in Roméo et Juliette with Syracuse Opera, Beethoven’s Ninth Symphony with the Seattle Symphony, and the cover of Donna Anna in Don Giovanni with New York City Opera and the Los Angeles Philharmonic.
 Upcoming engagements include Mahler’s Rückert Lieder with the Guatemala National Symphony Orchestra and her role debut as Leonore in Beethoven’s Fidelio with the Shippensburg Music Festival.

 In the 2005-2006 season Ms. Pabyan was engaged by the Metropolitan Opera and the Dallas Opera for productions of Ariadne auf Naxos, by New York City Opera for Capriccio, and by the Dallas Opera and Utah Symphony & Opera for Die Zauberflöte.
 She also joined James Conlon and the Cincinnati Symphony May Festival for concert performances of Die Entführung aus dem Serail and returned to Canterbury Opera in Christchurch, New Zealand to sing her first Lucia di Lammermoor garnering rave reviews from the press.
 Other operatic highlights include Die Zauberflöte at Washington National Opera, Florida Grand Opera, Minnesota Opera, and New York City Opera, Paul Bunyan at Florida Grand Opera, Thaïs at Kentucky Opera, Die Entführung aus dem Serail at Portland Opera, the title role of Lakmé with the Canterbury Opera, and Rosmene in Handel’s Imeneo at Glimmerglass Opera.